subsquid/docs/docs/migrate/migrate-to-fire-squid.md

 ---
+sidebar_position: 2
 description: >-
   Subsquid SDK's latest release, code-named: 🔥🦑 brings a lot of new features and powerful improvements.
 ---

-# Migrate to Fire Squid
+# Migrate to FireSquid

 ## Overview